rodneyshupe/Cookbook/Recipes/Entrees/Beef/PrimeRib.rst

 Directions
 ----------

-1. Using sharp knife, cut slits in surface layer of fat, spaced 1 inch apart, in crosshatch pattern, being careful to cut down to, but not into, meat.
-   Rub 2 tablespoons salt over entire roast and into slits.
-Place meat back on bones (to save space in refrigerator), transfer to large plate, and refrigerate, uncovered, at least 24 hours and up to 96 hours.
+1. With a sharp knife, cut slits in the surface layer of fat, spaced 1 inch apart in a crosshatch pattern, being careful to cut down to, but not into, the meat, then rub 2 tablespoons salt over the entire roast and into the slits.
+Set the meat back on the bones to save fridge space, transfer to a large plate, and refrigerate, uncovered, at least 24 hours and up to 96 hours.
-2. Adjust oven rack to middle position and heat oven to 200F.
-Heat oil in 12-inch skillet over high heat until just smoking.
-Sear sides and top of roast (reserving bone) until browned, 6 to 8 minutes total (do not sear side where roast was cut from bone).
-Place meat back on ribs, so bones fit where they were cut, and let cool for 10 minutes; tie meat to bones with 2 lengths of twine between ribs.
-Transfer roast, fat side up, to wire rack set in rimmed baking sheet and season with pepper.
-Roast until meat registers 110F, 3 to 4 hours.
+2. Adjust an oven rack to the middle position and heat the oven to 200F.
+Heat the oil in a 12-inch skillet over high heat until just smoking, then sear the sides and top of the roast, reserving the bone, until browned, 6 to 8 minutes total; don't sear the side where the roast was cut from the bone.
+   Set the meat back on the ribs so the bones fit where they were cut, let cool 10 minutes, and tie the meat to the bones with 2 lengths of twine between the ribs.
+Transfer the roast, fat side up, to a wire rack set in a rimmed baking sheet, season with pepper, and roast until the meat registers 110F, 3 to 4 hours.
-3. Turn off oven; leave roast in oven, opening door as little as possible, until meat registers about 120F for rare or about 125F for medium-rare, 30 to 75 minutes longer.
-4. Remove roast from oven (leave roast on baking sheet), tent loosely with aluminum foil, and let rest for at least 30 minutes and up to 75 minutes.
+3. Turn off the oven and leave the roast inside, opening the door as little as possible, until the meat registers about 120F for rare or about 125F for medium-rare, 30 to 75 minutes longer.
+Pull the roast from the oven, leaving it on the baking sheet, tent loosely with foil, and let rest at least 30 minutes and up to 75 minutes.
-5. Adjust oven rack about 8 inches from broiler element and heat broiler.
-   Remove foil from roast, form into 3-inch ball, and place under ribs to elevate fat cap.
-Broil until top of roast is well browned and crisp, 2 to 8 minutes.
-6. Transfer roast to carving board; cut twine and remove roast from ribs.
-   Slice meat into 3/4-inch-thick slices.
-Season with coarse salt to taste, and serve.
+4. Adjust an oven rack about 8 inches from the broiler element and heat the broiler.
+Remove the foil from the roast, form it into a 3-inch ball, and place it under the ribs to elevate the fat cap, then broil until the top of the roast is well browned and crisp, 2 to 8 minutes.
+Transfer the roast to a carving board, cut the twine and remove the roast from the ribs, and slice the meat into 3/4-inch-thick slices; season with coarse salt to taste, and serve.

 Notes
 -----